-You probably never would guess that the beautiful flowering dogwood tree would have it "made in the shade."
-But the fact is, there is a pretty shade plant or sensible shade-tolerant answer to almost any landscaping need.
-The top performers can come from almost any group of plants, from flowering trees (like the dogwood) to turf and ornamental grasses.
+There is a pretty shade plant or sensible shade-tolerant answer to almost any landscaping need.
+The top performers can come from almost any group of plants, from trees and shrubs to turf and ornamental grasses.

 Cherokee Chief dogwood puts out rosy-red blooms in spring, while its fall foliage is a red color with hints of bronze.
 Other types of Cornus florida have flowers that are white or pink.
 Grow Cherokee Chief in U.S. Department of Agriculture plant hardiness zones 5 through 8.

-Eastern or Canadian hemlocks (Tsuga canadensis) are shade plants that do not tolerate heavy winds, heavy clay soil, or drought.
+Canadian (or "Eastern") hemlocks (Tsuga canadensis) are shade plants that do not tolerate heavy winds, heavy clay soil, or drought.
 Hemlocks are best known as forest trees that reach enormous heights (60 feet or more).
-But if pruned faithfully, it can be maintained at the height you desire.
+But if pruned faithfully, they can be maintained at the height you desire.
 A properly pruned row of hemlocks can even form a dense and attractive privacy hedge.
 Hemlock is hardy to zone 3.

-Shade-tolerant red osier dogwood (Cornus sericea "Allemans") dogwood blossoms in white in mid-spring.
+Shade-tolerant red osier dogwood (Cornus sericea 'Allemans') blossoms in white in mid-spring.
 But it is really not about the flowers with this plant, which can mature to a height of as much as 10 feet and to a similar width.

 What follows the flowers is more interesting: the white fruit.
-And even these berries take a backseat to what red osier dogwood is really all about; namely, its red bark.
+And even these berries take a backseat to what red osier dogwood is really all about: its red bark.
 Grow it in hardiness zones 3 through 8.
-A similar plant is red twig dogwood.
-While both tolerate shade, you will get more of the red color by giving it more sunlight.
+A similar plant is Tatarian dogwood (Cornus alba).
+Both are considered "red-twig" dogwood shrubs.
+While both tolerate shade, you will get more of the red color by giving them full sunlight.

-Yews (Taxus spp.) are evergreen shrubs that grow in shade.
+Yews (Taxus spp.) are evergreen shrubs.
 These plants can also be trees, depending on the type you grow.
-It is a shade-loving plant with a long history.
+Yews are shade-loving plants with a long history.
 The short, flat needles of yews are dark green on top and light green on their undersides.
-New foliage in spring is bright green and soft.
+The new foliage in spring is bright green and soft.
 Yews are relatively slow-growing and can either be left unpruned or pruned into a hedge.

-Taunton yews (Taxus x media 'Tauntonii') are the best yews for regions with severe winters because it is resistant to winter burn.
+Taunton yews (Taxus x media 'Tauntonii') are the best yews for regions with severe winters because they are resistant to winter burn.
 These shrubs grow about 3 to 4 feet tall and have a similar spread.
 The plants require a soil with good drainage.
-Taunton yews are hardy to zone 4.Continue to 5 of 10 below.
+Taunton yews are hardy to zone 4.Continue to 5 of 11 below.

-Impatiens (Impatiens wallerana) has been one of the most popular annual gardening plants in the U. S. for some time now, due to its ability to bloom continually, including in shady conditions.
+Impatient Lucy (Impatiens walleriana) has been one of the most popular annual gardening plants in the U. S. for some time now, due to its ability to bloom continually, including in shady conditions.
 Impatiens grow to 6 to 24 inches tall, depending on the variety.
 This shade-loving plant comes in various shades of pink, rose, red, lilac, purple, orange, and white.

-In addition to the bleeding heart plants most commonly seen in gardens (namely, Dicentra spectabilis), there are Dutchman's breeches (Dicentra cucullaria) and the fringed bleeding heart.
+In addition to the bleeding heart plants most commonly seen in gardens (the common variety, Dicentra spectabilis), there are Dutchman's breeches (Dicentra cucullaria) and the fringed bleeding heart (Dicentra eximia).
 All three are shade plants and cold-hardy to zone 3.
-The white flowers of Dutchman's breeches are shaped just as the common name suggests.
-These perennials reach 6 to 12 inches tall with a similar spread.
+The white flowers of Dutchman's breeches are shaped like little pantaloons.

-Deadnettle (Lamium maculatum) is a shade-loving perennial for zones 4 through 9.
+Spotted deadnettle (Lamium maculatum) is a shade-loving perennial for zones 4 through 9.
 Deadnettle grows to a height of about 1 foot, at most, with a much greater spread.
-It does put out blooms, but it is more often grown for its medium green foliage that is splashed with silvery blotches.
+It does put out blooms, but it is more often grown for its medium-green foliage that is splashed with silvery blotches.

-Vinca minor vine, the perennial ground cover with the cute common name of "periwinkle flower," is widely used as a ground cover in areas where lawn grasses just will not work.
+Vinca minor vine, the perennial ground cover with the common names of "periwinkle flower" and "creeping myrtle" is widely used as a ground cover in areas where lawn grasses just will not work.
 Grown in zones 4 through 8, Vinca minor vine requires good drainage.
 This shade-loving ground cover has traditionally been planted under large trees, where most lawn grasses would quickly have given up due to insufficient light.